gidoBOSSftw5731/go-chartjs/README.md

 	r []float64
 }

-func (v xy) Xs() []float64 {
+// Xs is a function to return all X values in the struct of type xy func (v xy) Xs() []float64 {
 	return v.x
 }

-func (v xy) Ys() []float64 {
+// Ys is a function to return all Y values in the struct of type xy func (v xy) Ys() []float64 {
 	return v.y
 }

-func (v xy) Rs() []float64 {
+// Rs is a function to return all R values in the struct of type xy func (v xy) Rs() []float64 {
 	return v.r
 }
+//end of required methods

-func check(e error) {
+// check is a basic error checking function. func check(e error) {
 	if e != nil {
 		log.Fatal(e)